 Patient education is key.
 Reduction/restriction of controlled substances is most often based on concerns for patient safety.
 Clearly informing patients of risks and potential benefits of alternatives is a key starting point.

 For anxiety – Be sure to review non-pharmacologic approaches and enforce that, like any skill, they must be practiced when patients are feeling well to be most effective in crisis.
-Explain, in patient-friendly terms, why the current treatment is not ideal.
+Explain, in patient-friendly terms, why the current treatment is not ideal – specifically for the individual.
 I often use lightbulb analogies for patients.
 Anxiety is like a light on a dimmer switch.
 Benzodiazepines turn the dimmer all the way down, but after a few hours the dimmer changes directions and the anxiety comes back.
 With chronic use, rebound anxiety can become more severe (analogy: brighter lightbulb).
 Antidepressants work to very slowly dim the light of anxiety.
-The effects are so slow that you don’t notice day to day, but rather have to wait weeks to months to notice.
-Medications like gabapentin, pregabalin and hydroxyzine, have more rapid effect than antidepressants, but they still only dim the anxiety rather than completely shut it down like benzodiazepines.
+The effects are so slow that you don’t notice day to day but rather have to wait weeks to months to notice.
+Medications like gabapentin, pregabalin and hydroxyzine, have more rapid effect than antidepressants, but they only partially dim the anxiety rather than completely shut it off like benzodiazepines.
 There is much less rebound anxiety with chronic use of these agents, although they still should be tapered off rather than abruptly discontinued.
 With this description of medication effects, I have actually had patients previously labeled as “drug-seeking” ask the team to change their long-term benzodiazepine to an alternative agent.